tunogya/abandon-website/docs/resource/Help/support.md

 ## Bugs & Issues

-You can help us improve Upstash by reporting issues, suggesting new features and giving general feedback in our Community Github Repo.
+You can help us improve AbandonAI by reporting issues, suggesting new features and giving general feedback in our Community Github Repo.

 ## Professional Support

-Get professional support from the Upstash team.
+Get professional support from the AbandonAI team.